 7. Session Ends

 In addition to the session duration, the end of a session indicates when the user leaves YouTube.
-If users quickly jump off the video after watching it, the YouTube algorithm will take a negative view and this will have also a negative effect on the YouTube SEO.
+If users quickly jump off the video after watching it, the YouTube algorithm will take a negative view and this will have also a negative effect on the YouTube video SEO.

 8. Session Starts